qarmin/Qarminer/README.md

 Contains three scenes which:
 - Executes every single function
 - Creating test GDScript project
-- Creating test C# project
+- Creating test C# project(WIP, can't test because Mono Godot not working on my machine)

 Qarminer can test functions with random data(helpful with fuzzing) or always with same(helpful in CI)